Fl0W97/ci-p2-europe-quiz/README.md

 Welcome to my second project, the Europe quiz website is a landing page for people who like quizzes and are motivated to test or improve their knowledge about European countries and its capitals.

+By providing multiple choice questions and enabeling slight adjustments of the game settings the user is encouraged to play.
+A timer makes sure that the user is focused and at the same time it motivates for improvement since the speed of answering is represented in the final score.

+Target groups of this game are students and every other people who like to extent their knowledge about Europe.

 <img src="images_README/AmIresponsive.PNG" alt="image shows responisveness by presenting preview on different devices">

 ## Features